Dairy Industry in Fiji

 Dairy Cattle and Milk Production

-While specific numbers on dairy cattle populations and milk production volumes are not available, the presence of 73 dairy leases indicates a structured approach to dairy farming in the region.
-This framework supports local farmers in maintaining cattle and optimizing milk production to meet domestic demands.
+While specific statistics on dairy cattle populations and milk production volumes are not detailed, the existence of 73 dairy leases signifies a well-organized approach to dairy farming.
+This system enables farmers to maintain their cattle efficiently and optimize milk production to satisfy the domestic market's demands.

 Dairy Processing

-Information on dairy processing facilities is limited.
-However, the management of multiple leases suggests the existence of a network of processing capabilities to handle milk from these farms.
-This infrastructure is essential for transforming raw milk into various dairy products for local consumption.
+Information on the exact number and capacity of dairy processing facilities is scarce.
+However, the management of multiple leases by the i-Taukei Lands Trust Board suggests the presence of an established network of processing capabilities.
+This infrastructure is essential for converting raw milk from farms into a variety of dairy products for local consumption.

 Exports and Imports

-Although detailed figures on dairy exports and imports are not provided, Fiji's dairy sector focuses primarily on fulfilling local needs.
-Any surplus production may be considered for export, and the country might import certain dairy products to supplement domestic production.
+Fiji's dairy sector is primarily oriented toward fulfilling local needs.
+Although specific figures regarding dairy exports and imports are not available, it is likely that any surplus production may be exported.
+Additionally, the country might import certain dairy products to complement domestic production.

 Market Events